arkfx/BiblioShare/biblioshare.md

 django-filter
 ```

-No geospatial extensions are required in the MVP; we'll use simple text/location filters (bairro/cidade).
+No geospatial extensions are required in the MVP; usaremos filtros simples baseados em cidade.

 ### 4.2 Search Implementation